Doxuno

 Effective: 25 April 2026

 This Non-Disclosure Agreement ("Agreement") is entered into as of 25 April 2026 by and between Harbour Digital Pty Ltd ("Disclosing Party") and Southern Ventures Pty Ltd ("Receiving Party").
-The parties agree as follows:
+The parties intend to be legally bound and agree as follows:

 1.